Let me ask you a question. If you had the choice between eating brown rice or white rice, which one would you choose?

 Because even if brown rice contained more of some vitamin or mineral, a person could just as easily eat white rice and still get sufficient amounts of that same vitamin/mineral via the other foods in that meal or in their diet as a whole.

-So while I know this article is all about looking at individual foods and doing a 1-on-1 comparison, it’s important to remember that your overall diet always matters more than any single food that is (or isn’t) a part of it.
+So while I know this article is all about looking at individual foods and doing a 1-on-1 comparison, it’s important to remember that your overall diet always matters much more than any single food that is (or isn’t) a part of it.

 (For more on this topic, check out my guide to The Best Superfoods.)

 Brown rice technically wins in this category, as it does contain more vitamins and minerals than white rice.
 However, the anti-nutrients brown rice also contains will hinder the body’s ability to absorb some of that micronutrition.
 In addition, a lot of white rice is enriched, which adds back some of the micronutrients it loses when the bran and germ layers are removed.
-These two facts, combined with the fact that the nutrient content of your overall diet matters much more than the nutrient content of a single food that’s a part of it, all make brown rice’s advantage in this category a lot less important and a lot less beneficial than it’s often made out to be.
+These two facts, combined with the fact that the nutrient content of your overall diet matters much more than the nutrient content of a single food that’s a part of it, all make brown rice’s advantage in this category a lot less important and beneficial than it’s made out to be.

 3. What’s The Difference In Their Glycemic Index?